IdirBenSlama/Obsolete_Kim_2/Main_Architechture.md

 censors it in the final output.
 Sensitive tokens or phrases are masked (e.g. replaced with “[REDACTED]” or synonyms) before the user sees them.
 ● Modulation/Sanitization: ERL can alter or sanitize partial content.
 For medium-risk cases, it may paraphrase answers to remove biased or emotive language, add disclaimers, or soften instructions.
 For example, it might reframe a charged statement into neutral factual terms.
+See `ERL_Disclaimer_Guidelines.md` for sample phrases and safe-completion templates used when ERL alters output.
 ● Diffusion Interruption: High-risk generative processes are halted.
 If ERC exceeds an upper cutoff during a multi-step generation, ERL interrupts the diffusion (generation) pipeline and prevents any further output.
 The user receives a partial response or a safe-completion notice instead.
 ● Layered Shielding (Partial Projection): ERL can project only the “safe layers” of a response.
 For instance, in an ethically sensitive query, the system might answer factual components fully but withhold judgment or recommendations.
 This layered